kartoza/docker-geosafe/README.md

 assumes you are already familiar with PyCharm SSH debugging, Docker, Django, and Celery.

+### In Depth Explanation

+The following is an explanation of how this works in PyCharm.
+You can skip it if you're not interested.

 For those who are not familiar, the concept is fairly simple.
 Some of the services that contain debuggable code (django, celery, and inasafe-headless) were started as ssh services with exposed ports to localhost.
 This allows us to